The big question you face when setting up a pension is working out how much savings you'll have when you come to retire.

 In this short guide, we'll explain how to calculate your pension contributions for the future.

 Knowing how much you should be saving is tricky.
-It’s hard to imagine what you might need in retirement, and even harder to predict what is going to happen in your life between now and then!
+It’s hard to imagine what you might need in retirement and even harder to predict what might happen in your life before then.

 There are a few things you can do to take stock of your situation and make a plan for the future.
 It’s a good idea to have a think about the standard of living you want to maintain when you start to reduce or stop working.

-You can use the government service to log in to your National Insurance Contribution history and see if you’re eligible and how much you’ll get and when.
+You can use the free government State pension service to check your National Insurance contribution history and see:

 Next, look at the pension or other savings you’ve put aside for retirement.
-You can get up-to-date pension statements from your workplace or personal pension providers.
+You can get up-to-date pension statements from your workplace or private pension providers.

-Limits: In theory, you can pay as much as you want, but there are limits to consider making sure what you’re paying in is as tax efficient as possible.
+In theory, you can pay as much as you want into your pension, but there are limits to consider making sure you’re being as tax efficient as possible.

-Start saving as early as you possibly can.
-If you start saving, even if it’s a smaller amount than you would like, you’re taking advantage of the tax benefits that you’re entitled to and giving your savings a chance to grow over time.
-You can also rollover any unused allowance from the last three years, so if you have a pension in place you could always put away more money later on.
+Starting early, even if it’s a smaller amount than you would like, means you’re taking advantage of the tax benefits that you’re entitled to and giving your savings a chance to grow over time.
+You can also roll over any unused allowance from the last three years, so if you have a pension in place you could always put away more money later on.

-If you’re saving into a pension for the first time, then you might be able to use a rough rule of thumb where you take your current age, divide in half and pay that amount as a percentage from your income each year.
+If you’re saving into a pension for the first time, then you might be able to use a rough rule of thumb where you take your current age, divide it in half and pay that amount as a percentage of your income each year.